populationgenomics/sv-workflows/str/README.md

 - Run associaTR with `associatr_runner.py`
 - Optional: Meta-analysis runner scripts in `associatr/meta_analysis`
 - Perform multiple testing correction (`associatr/multiple_testing_correction`)
   - at the gene-level using ACAT correction with `run_gene_level_pval.py`.
-Option to use Bonferroni correction.
+Option to use Bonferroni correction instead.
   - control for FDR using Storey q-values with `run_storey.py`.

 ## Downstream analysis